-It may be possible to generalize the MC ontology and history generation techniques to spatially extended pieces of stuff.
+The MC ontology is based on infinitesimal pieces of fluid.
+It may be possible to generalize it to spatially extended pieces of stuff.
 This generalization would provide the ability to, for example, identify the spread of a contaminate through a fluid system.